Dirt-cheap earbuds under $10 that are actually worth buying.

 Why no wireless earbuds under $10?

 Wireless technology requires a battery and a chip which increases the cost of production.
 You won’t find decent wireless earbuds under 10 dollars because that’s just too little money.

 Many times even more expensive wireless earbuds have problems with unreliable battery life and stable Bluetooth connection.
-It requires a higher price range to get a quality wireless product.
+It requires a higher price range to get a quality wireless product with cool features.

 How to ensure longer durability of your sub-$10 earbuds?